-The Palm Court was just beautiful.
-The classic interior, the harpist on a little balcony over looking the restaurant, the service, the food, tea and the people partaking in tea were beautiful, old and young a like.
+The Palm Court inside the Balmoral hotel was stunning.
+The classic interior, the harpist on the little balcony over looking the restaurant, the impeccable service, the delicious food, the quality of tea, and the people partaking in afternoon tea were beautiful, old and young a like.

-I started off with a classic Champagne cocktail with the fizzing sugar cube, it is one of my favorite ways to start off an afternoon tea service, with champagne!
-I ordered the Peony Rose Tea and watched my tea server do his long pour.
-It was very skilled and I have never seen anyone pour my tea like this before.
+I started off with a classic Champagne cocktail with the fizzing sugar cube.
+Champagne is one of my favorite ways to start off an afternoon tea service, as it adds to the elegance of the event.
+I decided on the Peony Rose Tea, and watched my tea server exhibit his long pour.
+It was very skilled, and I have never seen anyone pour my tea like this before.

-The scones to start were scrumptious with the added clotted cream and jam.
+The Scottish scones to start were scrumptious with the added clotted cream and jam.

 Both the sweet and savories were delicate and delicious.
-I even tried haggis for the first time here at Palm Court.
-The haggis was made into a bon-bon and fried, it was very good.
-I always wanted to taste haggis, just a little taste so I got my taste.
-The sandwiches were classic, simple and flavorful.
+I also tried haggis for the first time here at Palm Court.
+The haggis was made into a bon-bon and fried, it was quite good.
+I always wanted to taste haggis, but just a little taste.
+The sandwiches were classic, simple, and flavorful.

 For more information, hours and reservations please visit their website- The Balmoral Restaurant